oeggy03/tp/docs/DeveloperGuide.md

 ![DG_bug_taglength](images/DG_bug_taglength.png)

 Hence, we plan to limit the length of a tag for our entities so that it does not get cut off in the list.

+### Add Person Description

+Currently, person has the following parameters: Name, Phone, Email, Tag(s), Address.
+It is not possible to add additional descriptions to a person unless it is done through tagging.

+We plan to add an extra parameter Description to the person entity so more information about who the user may want to contact can be added.

 --------------------------------------------------------------------------------------------------------------------